manulaiko/Kalaazu/doc/Module Architecture.md

 ![diagram](uml/Module%20architecture.png)

-The private server is composed by 3 main modules:
+The private server is composed by 4 main modules:

  * The emulator.
  * The CMS.
  * The persistence layer.
+ * The event system.

 The emulator
 ------------